To understand ventricular fibrillation, consider a normal heartbeat.

 What causes ventricular fibrillation?

-Most VT occurs in people with some form of heart-related problem, such as scars or damage within the ventricle muscle from a heart attack.
-Sometimes VT can last for 30 seconds or less (nonsustained) and may not cause any symptoms, although it causes inefficient heartbeats.
-But, VT may be a sign of more-serious heart problems.
+Most VT occurs in people with a heart-related problem, such as scars or damage from a heart attack.
+Sometimes VT can last less than 30 seconds (nonsustained) and may not cause symptoms.
+But VT may be a sign of more-serious heart problems.
 If VT lasts more than 30 seconds, it will usually lead to palpitations, dizziness or fainting.
 Untreated VT will often lead to ventricular fibrillation.